 View the AACAP Regional Organization map to identify the local child and adolescent psychiatry organization nearest your practice.

-- Annual subscription to the Journal of the American Academy of Child and Adolescent Psychiatry, including online access to the complete JAACAP archive library and access to published articles available before print.
+- Online access to the complete JAACAP archive library and access to published articles available before print.

 - Significant discounts on superior liability insurance as provided by the American Professional Agency, Inc. offering lowered premiums available only to AACAP members.